How to Master Organ-on-Chip Design: Tools, Methods & Materials

 • Personalized medicine

-Unlike static cell cultures, Organ-on-Chip systems introduce fluid shear stress, cyclic strain, and compartmentalized co-culture, mimicking in vivo physiology with much higher fidelity.
+Unlike static cultures, OoCs introduce fluid shear stress, cyclic strain, and compartmentalized co-culture, resulting in significantly higher biological relevance.

 Core Principles of Organ-on-Chip Design